Common translation mistakes you should avoid making are:

 Perhaps you had to create a name for something that has no translation or will be using vocabulary specifically related to the topic at hand.
 Language evolves, technology evolves, and somewhere there is a crossroads where both meet, and we have to look up or make up terms.
 Some apps might keep a database while with other text you may have to do it by hand.
 Consider the terms “spoken word” which is a style of sharing poetry that was popularized in the USA.
 Depending on what language you are translating to, “spoken word” may not be as familiar to certain audiences at it is to another, therefore having various terms for it in the glossary depending on the region you’re translating to is what makes better sense.

-Accepting Documents Not in Your Area of Specialization
+Why Shouldn’t You Translate Documents That Are Not in Your Area of Specialization

 Not wanting to turn a job is a true struggle, however butchering your brand due to taking a job you are not qualified for can have long-term repercussions.